arushiballav24036/Investment-Analysis-Project/README.md

 ## Objective
  Understanding and summarizing key statistics in the dataset.
 ## Key Insights:-
-The average age of individuals in the dataset is around 28 years, with a majority being male investors (62.5%).
+➤ The average age of individuals in the dataset is around 28 years, with a majority being male investors (62.5%).

 ➤ Gold and Debentures are the most popular investment choices, followed closely by Government Bonds.

 ➤ Retirement planning is the primary savings objective for most individuals, followed by health care and education.

-➤ The investment distribution shows that over 20% of individuals prefer Gold and Debentures, indicating a preference for relatively safer investment options.
+➤ The investment distribution shows that over 20% of individuals prefer Gold and Debentures, indicating a preference for relatively safer investment options compairing to others.

 ➤ Overall, the data highlights a young investor demographic with a focus on long-term financial security.